akka/akka-persistence-jdbc/README.md

 The [Typesafe/Lightbend Slick Extensions][slick-ex] have become [open source as of 1 february 2016 as can read from the slick new website][slick-ex-lic], this means that you can use akka-persistence-jdbc with no commercial license from Typesafe/Lightbend when used with `Oracle`, `IBM DB2` or
 `Microsoft SQL Server`.
 Thanks [Lightbend][lightbend]!
-Of course you will neem a commercial license from your database vendor.
+Of course you will need a commercial license from your database vendor.

 Alternatively you can opt to use [Postgresql][postgres], which is the most advanced open source database